adgoudz/dotfiles/README.md

 # Dotfile Management

-The open-source community offers no fewer than 50 [dotfile managers], and many of them are worth checking out.
-[This Hacker News post] also has some great ideas.
-While I'm biased toward the strategy described below, you should ultimately aim to maximize your net productivity. [xkcd #1205] outlines my favorite approach to measuring this.
+The developer community offers several [dotfile managers] and [other great ideas] for how to manage dotfiles.
+While I'm biased toward my strategy, feel free to ignore this if some other system is going to level up your productivity ([xkcd #1205] outlines my favorite approach to measuring this).

 Assuming I have a package manager installed (either [Homebrew] or a well-supported native option), the first tools I install are: